ARTICULATE YOUR PURPOSE

 7. Make a list of 20 ways you could give yourself the life you want doing your answer to question 6.

-Every third or fourth idea needs to be completely ridiculous, utterly impossible or just make you laugh.
+Every third or fourth idea needs to be completely ridiculous, utterly impossible or just make you laugh minecraft for free.

 Take the most impossible, ridiculous and funny idea from question 7 and find 3 ways to make it possible.